GitSoks/gitsoks/README.md

 ## **Hey, I'm David!** 👋

-I'm a Embedded electronics developer building with C, C++ and Python.
+I'm a embedded electronics developer building with C, C++ and Python.

 - 📝 Documenting building products on [**Website**](https://www.sokolowski.tech)
 - 📫 Reach me on [**LinkedIn**](https://www.linkedin.com/in/david-sokolowski-b54849207/) or mail me at **david@sokolowski.tech**